Actions of Third Persons 1

 Lyle, the owner of a cleaning company, hires Eric, a convicted burglar, onto his cleaning crew.
 While cleaning a client’s house, Eric steals some valuable jewelry.
 Under these circumstances, the plaintiff homeowner may sue Eric’s employer, Lyle, because Lyle should have foreseen that his ex-convict employee would commit another act of burglary.

-As we mentioned, under the doctrine of Respondeat Superior, an employer can be held vicariously liable for any tortuous or negligent acts committed by an employee so long as those tortuous or negligent acts were committed within the scope of the employee’s employment.
+As we mentioned, under the doctrine of Respondeat Superior, an employer can be held vicariously liable for any tortious or negligent acts committed by an employee so long as those tortious or negligent acts were committed within the scope of the employee’s employment.
 This rule applies whether the acts were committed in the employer’s presence or not.
 The crucial issue in invoking respondeat superior is determining whether or not the employee’s actions were committed within the scope of his employment (whether or not the employee’s actions were committed while he was doing his job).
-Employers are not liable for their employees’ tortuous or negligent actions if the actions were committed outside the scope of the employees’ employment.
+Employers are not liable for their employees’ tortious or negligent actions if the actions were committed outside the scope of the employees’ employment.
 See

 - Jared is a delivery boy for a local pizza shop.
 While driving to a delivery, Jared pulls into a local sandwich shop to buy lunch.
 While pulling into the parking lot, Jared loses control of his car and injures Clay.
 In such a circumstance it is arguable that this will be considered within the scope of Jared’s employment.
 If he did not have to alter his driving route to pick up his sandwich and the stop was only momentary, this will most likely be considered within the scope of Jared’s employment and Clay will be able to sue Jared’s employer for negligence.